iscoe/ISC_AML_2018/src/defenses/README.md

 ### Submission Format

 In addition to your software implementation, a defense submission must contain a file "metadata.json" that informs the evaluation script how to run your code.
-In particular, it tells the script:
+In particular, it tells the evaluation script:

-1. which Docker container to use with your code and
+1. which Docker container to use with your code submission and
 2. what toplevel script in your submission to run in order to execute the defense (i.e. the "entry point").

 For the Docker image, any publicly-available docker container (e.g. from the [Google Container Registry](https://cloud.google.com/container-registry/) or [DockerHub](https://hub.docker.com)) should be fine.
 Alternately, Neil has created a custom local image which is also available for your use (more on that below).
 The format of the "metadata.json" file is as follows: